 How many cortisone shots can you have?

-Can you get two cortisone shots at the same time?
+Can you have two cortisone shots at once?

 Can you drive home after a cortisone injection?

-Is a cortisone shot safe during pregnancy or breastfeeding?
+Is a cortisone shot safe in pregnancy or breastfeeding?

-A recent study found that a steroid injection disturbed the menstrual cycle in just over 50% of women.
-Both reduced and increased bleeding were reported.
-The effect usually lasts for one cycle only.
-Also, those women on the oral contraceptive pill had less menstrual cycle variability.
+Yes — more often than people expect.
+A study found that a steroid injection disturbed the menstrual cycle in just over half of women (heavier or lighter bleeding), usually for one cycle only.
+Women on the contraceptive pill had less variability.

 Do cortisone shots cause weight gain?

-Can you get a cortisone injection after a knee replacement?
+Can you get a cortisone injection after a joint replacement?

 Do cortisone injections damage joints?

-Can you have cortisone injections while on blood thinners?
+Can you have a cortisone injection on blood thinners?

 Are cortisone shots better under ultrasound?